-It is very stressful and alarming when your kitty is lost.
 There are approximately 10 million pets that go missing every year.
-It is best not to panic and try to focus on what you can do to help bring your cat home safely.
-While not all pets make it back home, act fast using the helpful steps below, and enlist help from friends, neighbors, and family to broaden your search network which will hopefully bring the best chance to be reunited with your kitty.
+It is very stressful and alarming when your kitty is lost but it’s best not to panic and try to focus on what you can do to help bring your cat home safely.
+Act fast using the helpful steps below, and enlist help from friends, neighbors, and family to broaden your search network which will hopefully bring the best chance to be reunited with your kitty.

 Finding Lost Kitty

 You might think that your cat has gotten outside when in fact they are actually hiding somewhere inside the house.
 Make sure to do an extensive search inside the house by checking small hiding spots like under beds, behind closed doors, closets, cabinets, attics, and basements.
 Shake a bag of treats to entice your cat while looking for them.